The Culling (video game)

-The Culling initially was popular, but in the wake of two other battle royale games, PlayerUnknown's Battlegrounds and Fortnite Battle Royale, the player base for The Culling waned, and Xaviant halted future development in December 2017.
+The Culling was initially popular, but in the wake of the release of two other battle royale games, PlayerUnknown's Battlegrounds and Fortnite Battle Royale, the player base for The Culling waned, and Xaviant halted future development in December 2017.
 The company later announced a sequel, The Culling 2, which was released in July 2018, amid the popularity of Fortnite Battle Royale.
-It was panned by players and lacked sufficient players for full matches within 19 hours, leading Xaviant to pull the sequel from marketplaces, and instead restart work on adapting The Culling as a free-to-play title.
-The game servers were finally shut down on May 15, 2019, with the game no longer being purchasable on any platforms.
+The game received a negative reception from players, leading Xaviant to pull the sequel from marketplaces, and instead restart work on adapting The Culling as a free-to-play title.
+The game servers were finally shut down on May 15, 2019, with the game no longer being purchasable on any platform.

 Gameplay

 Sixteen players are placed in an arena (either a small island or a prison) full of various buildings containing loot.
 The maps contain caves, bridges, poison gas, explosive barrels, and more.
-Upon completing various tasks such as living for a few minutes, killing other players, traveling certain distances or interacting with the environment, players receive "F.U.N.C", which is the name of the in-game currency used to craft or purchase equipment and upgrades each match.
-When particular perks and air drops are put together they provide unique strengths and weaknesses.
-Players call these combinations "builds".
-Selecting the correct perks can provide players with an edge based on their play style.
+Upon completing various tasks such as surviving for a few minutes, selling items, killing other players, traveling certain distances or interacting with the environment, players receive "F.U.N.C", an in-game currency used to craft or purchase equipment and upgrades each match.
+When particular perks and air drops are put together, they can provide unique strengths and weaknesses.